 Note The client computer may also be stuck in provisioning mode after the task sequence fails.
 To determine whether the computer is in provisioning mode, check the following registry subkey:

 ProvisioningMode should be set to false.
-If it set to true, use one of the following methods to take the client out of provisioning mode:
+If it is set to true, use one of the following methods to take the client out of provisioning mode: